Sicily Road Trip

 A short drive south brings you to the town of Erice, perched high on a hill, offering panoramic views of the Tyrrhenian Sea and surrounding valleys.

 The cobblestone streets and medieval castles of Erice create a timeless atmosphere.
+Probably should have led with this section, honestly — Erice is magical.

 Venture south to the port city of Trapani.